Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Results

-Another common type of misspecification in everyday practice is represented by the choice of a linear relationship between the outcome mean and the time variable when actually a non-linear trend is present.
+Another common type of misspecification in everyday practice is the choice of a linear relationship between the outcome mean and the time variable when, in fact, a non-linear trend is present.
 We, therefore, explore how non-linearity would affect the estimates of interest.
 To this end, we alter the data generation mechanism by applying a sinusoidal transformation on age as follows:

 while we keep a linear relationship with the scale parameter.
-In this context, we compare the properly specified models with the common misspecification ignoring the non-linearity (while the scale is correctly specified): \begin{itemize} \item \textbf{Correct} consists of the properly specified model under this data generation process.
+In this context, we compare the properly specified models with the common misspecification of ignoring the non-linearity (while the scale is correctly specified): \begin{itemize} \item \textbf{Correct} consists of the properly specified model under this data generation process.

 \item \textbf{Non sinus} ignores the non-linearity on the covariates in the location.

 \end{itemize}